How can I help you?

 ....

-The theme stylesheet and script are provided by the NuGet packages via Static Web Assets.
-Reference the stylesheet and script in the <head> of the ~wwwroot/index.html file.
+The theme stylesheet and script can be accessed from NuGet through Static Web Assets.
+Include the stylesheet in the <head> and the script at the end of the <body> in the ~wwwroot/index.html file as shown below:

 <head>